-Kenneth is an analyst at the Credit Research and Strategy Team within GIC’s Fixed Income Department.
+Kenneth is an Assistant Vice President at the Credit Research and Strategy Team within GIC’s Fixed Income Department.
 He is responsible for covering companies within the Energy and Utilities sectors mainly in the Asia Pacific region and providing recommendations to portfolio managers.
 His role involves staying on top of the latest sector and corporate developments, as well as their implications on corporate fundamentals, financials, and bond valuations.

 Due to work-from-home measures in place, Kenneth makes it a point to take extended walks and runs for fresh air, as well as connect with friends over the weekends.